The process for selection as a JPB Environmental Health (EH) Fellow is a multi-stage process that includes the following steps:

 - I have a terrific colleague who is doing a postdoc, her title is ‘Research Fellow’ but potentially she could be promoted to Research Scientist and she has long-term faculty aspirations.
 Would she be eligible to be nominated?

 No, this program is for junior faculty in the first years of their career.
-If they are in the process of accepting a faculty position, they must have confirmation of the offer and start by 9/1/2022.

 - Would you pick two Fellows from the same school?